 In addition to this day, it is also important to recognize the work done by livestock farmers, daily cooperatives, agricultural organizations, and even all-female mammal species who have helped in producing this essential product for us over the years.

-India lead the way with domestic milk powder to help ensure a steady supply of milk and dairy products throughout India, especially in states with lower milk production levels.
+India leads the way with domestic milk powder to help ensure a steady supply of milk and dairy products throughout India, especially in states with lower milk production levels.

 Domestic milk powder is produced when excess milk is dried and then stored for later use, helping to minimize economic loss due to spoilage and enabling the dairy industry to have a more reliable supply of milk.